haltosan/vpn/README.md

 # VPN
-This (as the name suggests) is a janky vpn.
-The project was built for my junior project (glorified science fair, but way harder).
+This (as the name suggests) is a vpn.
+The project was built for my junior project.
 It has a server side application and a client side application.
 The client side is the master branch, while the server side is the 'server' branch.

 ## Getting Started

 ### Prerequisites
-The system this is running on is a kali linux (clien and server).
+The system this is running on is a kali linux (client and server).
 The purpose is because is contained many packet crafting and injecting tools (what the system runs on).
 It can work on any other linux (haven't tried it on anything else than debian) with the proper tools.
 Needed tools for both client and server are:
 * ifconfig
 * python